With easy steps, and simple ingredients magic will work to give you mouth-watering crunchy pickled cucumbers to enjoy with your meal.

 Making Lebanese pickled cucumbers at home is easier than you think.
 And believe it or not, it is even cheaper than those store-bought pickles jars standing on the shelves in grocery stores.
 All you need to do is to stack the cucumbers in your pickling jar, pour in the cooled water or room temperature water, along with sugar salt, and vinegar, and wait.
 Your homemade brine will work its magic in a few days to give you mouth-watering crunchy pickled cucumbers to enjoy with your meal.

 Boiling water, vinegar, and salt will help the flavors blend later.
 However, you will have to wait until the water cools completely before pouring it into the jar.
 Otherwise, you will end up with semi-cooked cucumber.
-On another note, I also tried pickling cucumbers without boiling the brine first, and it did work perfectly.
+On another note, I also tried creating Lebanese pickles cucumber without boiling the brine first, and it did work perfectly.

 There are two reasons for adding sugar to the pickling brine.
 Sugar works as a natural preservative, helping your pickles last longer.
-Moreover, sugar helps decrease the level of the tartness of the vinegar and supports producing crunchy pickles.
+Moreover, sugar helps decrease the level of the tartiness of the vinegar and supports producing crunchy Lebanese pickles cucumber.

 If you are on the verge of sweet pickles, you can add more sugar to your brine to have a sweeter taste.
 Make sure to taste the initial brine before adding sugar.